Raychaudhuri equation in scalar-tensor theory: NMCSTT and the RE

-Attempts towards such generalization of non-minimally coupled scalar field theories started long back, for instance by Nordtvedt \cite{nordt}.
-However, in Nordtvedt's formulation, although $\omega$ is general, but $f(\phi)=\phi$.
-Different scalar-tensor theories can be extracted out of the action (\ref{action}) for various choices of the forms of $f(\phi)$ and $\omega (\phi)$.
-Varying the action with respect to metric ($g_{\mu\nu}$) and scalar field ($\phi$), we get the following field equations respectively,
+Attempts towards such a general formulation of NMCSTT commenced long back, for instance by Nordtvedt\cite{nordt}.
+While $\omega$ is an arbitrary function of $\phi$ in Nordtvedt's formulation, $f(\phi)$ is chosen specifically to be equal to $\phi$.
+Further generalizations along the same lines were also discussed by Wagoner\cite{wago}.
+Different scalar-tensor theories can be obtained from the action (\ref{action}) for specific choices of $f(\phi)$ and $\omega (\phi)$.
+For a comprehensive discussion regarding scalar-tensor theories of gravity, we refer to \cite{fujii, quiros, faraoni1} and references therein.